-- Divergent SID-pairs: for the purpose of this study, a divergent SID-pair is defined as consisting of two SID's that will follow a different route within the first 4 track miles after departure. - Shared-path SID-pairs: for the purpose of this study, shared-path SID-pairs includes all SID-pairs for which the two SID's in the aircraft pair share at least the first 4 track miles after departure.
+- Divergent SID-pairs: for the purpose of this study, a divergent SID-pair is defined as consisting of two SID's that will exhibit the of inst 4 at rackt in ifest a fter element ture.
+Out - Shared-path SID-pairs: for the purpose of this study, shared-path SID-pairs includes all SID-pairs for which the atirovaft pairshare at least the first 4 track miles after departure.